 Invaluable in all of this was earning a bachelor's degree in political science from Middlebury College, a master's in journalism from Columbia University, and an MBA from the Isenberg School of Management at UMass.
-So was taking six or eight courses at Berkshire Community College and teaching briefly there.

 I want to put my many advantages to work for Pittsfield as a city councilor.
 I serve on Pittsfield's Green Commission and formerly did on the Historical Commission, the Noise Commission, and the Berkshire Athenaeum's board of trustees.
 On the City Council I would be directly accountable to the voters.

 Pittsfield is on the right track.
 We have much to be proud of and hopeful about.
 But we are competing in a rapidly changing world and have to act accordingly.